 Recently named “Bar of the Year” by Kansas City Magazine, Condor’s Cove is quickly becoming the place to be.
 But, getting there is a bit tricky because it’s a pop-up concept that you’ll have to act fast to get into (tickets for their May event sold out in 10 minutes).
 Started by Diana Condori, also known as Tiki D, this bar has a new way for Kansas City to enjoy some traditional and signature tropical drinks.
 The pop-up was supposed to be a one-time event to say goodbye to Tiki Cat (which closed in Westport in September 2020), but the response from attendees encouraged her to keep it going.
 Now the team behind Condor’s Cove takes over popular spots in the city, usually for a night, on slower evenings (like Sunday), decorates and starts slinging drinks.
 The drinks are great!
 If you want to experience this place, definitely join their mailing list so you can get first dibs on tickets.

 What started out as a spirit tasting club during the pandemic has now turned into a permanent concept.
 Located on the third floor of Union Station, the Conductor Club is affiliated with Pierponts.
-With a rotating menu, the themes range from an experience around the Kentucky Derby to a Home Alone holiday pop-up.
-The Home Alone pop-up runs from November 19-January 2, 2022.
-I keep trying to check this place out, but it books up fast.
-They do take reservations here.
+With a rotating menu, the themes range from an experience around movies, like a Home Alone holiday pop-up, to holiday themes, like the current “Love Shack” theme for February 2022.

 This bar has operated as a spook-easy from mid-September through Halloween for the past three years.
 This past year, the concept was themed around Dracula and his Gothic manor.
 I am personally too chicken to check this place out, but I know some of you might love it!
 While you should definitely plan ahead for that next year, they are starting to offer themed pop-up bars in a permanent space in North Kansas City year-round.

-The current theme is “Lord of the Drinks” and pays homage to Lord of the Rings.
-It is open seven days a week and will be running from November 12-January 2, 2022.
-You’ll find costumes, live music (Thursday-Saturday), and theater-level decor.
+I visited for the “Lord of the Drinks” which paid homage to Lord of the Rings.
+As with all of their pop-ups, you’ll find an immersive environment with costumes, live music, and theater-level decor.
 All of their cocktails feature spirits from Kansas City and cleverly fit into the theme of the moment.
 I enjoyed the “Old Toby” which featured bourbon, hazelnut liqueur, and chocolate and tobacco bitters.
-Edward, the owner, said he hopes for the next pop-up to be ready just five days after closing the current theme, so keep an eye out here for updates.
+Edward, the owner, said he hopes to continue to delight guests with new concepts throughout the year, so keep an eye out here for updates.
+The current theme is Dunder Mifflin, Assistant to the Regional Pop Up Bar and runs through March 5.

 Seasonal Pop-Up Bars in Kansas City